xinyuestudent/Few-Shot-Classification-NIR/README.md

 ![image-20250709162420026](image-20250709162420026.png)

 ### Implement

-We train the models in both n-way n-shot settings with standard normalization and augmentation techniques as in previous works \cite{}.
-In addition, our attention blocks are shared between adaptation steps and only a single head (H=1) is used, with the size of this layer set to 640.
-During training, the Adam Optimizer is trained with a learning rate of 0.003 without decay or scheduling.
-The 1-shot model is trained for 200 epochs, with 200 tasks sampled in each epoch, resulting in 40,000 tasks.
-On the other hand, the 5-shot model is trained for 200 epochs, with a total of 40,000 tasks.
-During the evaluation, we sample 15 queries per class in each episode and report the average accuracy with its confidence interval over 2,000 randomly sampled test episodes.
-In this study, in order to ensure the consistency of the analysis, the SNV + SG + 1st derivative preprocessing was used for the qualitative analysis.
+We train the models in both n-way n-shot settings with standard normalization and augmentation techniques as in previous works \cite{pmlr-v70-finn17a}.
+The experiment utilizes a 5-way 5-shot configuration, with the model undergoing training for 100 epochs.
+During the model training phase, each epoch randomly selects five samples from the training set as the support set and one sample as the query set.
+This process is repeated a total of 600 times to establish 600 training episodes for training.
+In the testing phase, each epoch, the model will randomly select five samples from the test set as the support set and one sample as the query set, totaling 300 random selections.
+This process establishes 300 test episodes for training.
+This experimental parameter configuration ensures that the model can be trained stably in a few-shot scenario and fully learn the distinguishing features between categories through meta-learning.

 ### Experiments and Results